June 30, 2021 #Berlin #Geneva #Swimming #Public Space #Switzerland

 Geneva lies by the Southern tip of the eponymous Lake Geneva, an expansive, light blue body of water surrounded by the mountains.
 The lake flows into the Rhône, which stretches all the way to France and eventually into the Mediterranean Sea.
 Of course you can’t see that far from Geneva’s city center, but there’s no doubting this is a powerful river when you see it flow past the bridge below your feet.

 Last week, on a hot, cloudless day, we did what the locals do and jumped from the shoreline into the water.
-You immediately feel the current, but as you swim towards the center of the river, it begins to drag you downstream, and we bopped around in the water like wine corks.
+You immediately feel the current, and as you swim towards the center of the river, it begins to drag you downstream.
+We bopped around in the water like wine corks.

 Swimming in the Rhône was easily my favorite thing during our trip to Switzerland: Floating in crystal clear water, you get a unique perspective on the city, which so often seems inaccessible with its fenced properties and sky-high prices.
 Every couple hundred meters between the shore, there were ladders to climb out of the river, walk back past the sunbathing locals, and do it all over again.